C3BI-pasteur-fr/UTechSCB-SCHNAPPs/README.md

 ## Overview

 Shiny app for the exploration and analysis of single cell RNAseq data as it comes from 10X or MARSseq technologies.
-It is currently being developed based on user requests of the Cytometry and Biomarkers UTechS at the Pasteur Institute, Paris.
-The goal is to enable the users of our platform to explore their data, select cells they would like to work with and then perform the final analysis together with the bioinformatics support at Pasteur.
+It is currently being developed based on user requests of the Cytometry and Biomarkers UTechS at the Institut Pasteur, Paris.
+The goal is to enable the users of our platform to explore their data, select cells they would like to work with and then perform the final analysis together with the bioinformatics support at Institut Pasteur.

 ## Citation